hiker/PSyclone/doc/developers.rst

 placed at the correct location in the hierarchy.
 To avoid accidentally splitting the loop directive from its loop the start_parent_loop() method can be used.
-This is available as a method in all fortran generation calls. ** Could place it in psyGen instead of f2pygen **.
+This is available as a method in all fortran generation calls. ** We could have placed it in psyGen instead of f2pygen **.
 This method returns the location at the top of any loop hierarchy and before any comments immediately before the top level loop.

-The OpenMP directive needs to know which variables are shared and whic are private.
-In the current implementation it has been decided to use default shared and to list any private variables.
-To pick up any private variables the
+The OpenMPLoopDirective object needs to know which variables are shared and which are private.
+In the current implementation default shared is used and private variables are listed.
+To determine the objects private variables the OpenMP implementation uses its internal _get_private_list() method.
+This method first finds all loops contained within the directive and adds each loops variable name as a private variable. this method then finds all calls contained within the directive and adds each calls list of private variables, returned with the local_vars() method.
+Therefore the OpenMPLoopDirective object relies on calls specifying which variables they require being local.

-TBD:
-default shared and auto pick up private variables
-1: pick up all loop indices - recurse somehow?
-2: pick up any private variables.
-I think these are the ones that get promoted.
-We should somehow keep tabs on which variables are declared within the loop (and subsequently promoted).
+Next ...

 Update transformation for colours

+OpenMPLoop transformation in transformations.py.

 Create third transformtion which goes over all loops in a schedule and applies the OpenMP loop transformation.